Are Web3 Wallets Safe?

 How do I protect my Web3 wallet from hackers?

-Secure your seed phrase offline, keep your devices clean, and double-check dApp permissions before approving.
+Secure your seed phrase offline, maintain device security, and review permissions before signing transactions.

 What happens if I lose my Web3 wallet seed phrase?

-You lose access to your funds permanently.
-There’s no password reset.
+You permanently lose access to your funds.
+There is no recovery mechanism.
 That’s why backing it up in multiple safe locations is crucial.

 Are hardware wallets safer than Web3 hot wallets?